abetusk/dev/projects/laser-spike/laser-spike.md

 this safety feature in.

 I've found the 20 AWG fuse holder to be a good wire size.
-Larger AWG and it becomes unwieldy to attach to other cables.
+Larger gauges become unwieldy to attach to other cables.

-Solder one end of the 20 AWG fuse holder is into the positive lead of a female XT30 connector.
+Solder one end of the 20 AWG fuse holder into the positive lead of a female XT30 connector.
 In line with the fuse holder, on the end that isn't connected to the battery, solder a power toggle switch wire.
 For both, make sure to feed the heat shrink on before soldering.

-For all attached wiring, I think the [Lineman splice](https://en.wikipedia.org/wiki/Western_Union_splice) technique to use.
+For all attached wiring, I think the [Lineman splice](https://en.wikipedia.org/wiki/Western_Union_splice) is a good technique to strive towards.
 When the wires are wrapped together well, add drop of flux and solder them together.
 Once soldered, give the wires a decent yank to make sure they're attached well.